sebasmd-projects/sebasmd-projects/README.md

 ### Other things
 - 🌱 I’m currently learning Machine Learning
-- 👯 I’m looking to collaborate on python django projects
+- 👯 I’m looking to collaborate on python or django projects
 - 💬 Ask me about python
 - ⚡ Fun fact: My life <3